 From camping in the middle of the green forest cover to enjoying a pleasing walk on stark barren meadows; from crossing thrilling suspension bridges over deep gorges and valleys to walking on open trails alongside the gushing river; from the narrow, meandering wooded paths to navigating few boulder sections flanked by towering snow-capped summits and glaciers.

 All in all, the Goecha La expedition is one absolute adventure to experience the true Himalayan wilderness.

 Most of the trek itineraries for Goecha La tend to skip Yuksom and therefore many discerning travellers miss out on an important site of Sikkim’s ancient heritage.

 Tucked away cosily at the edge of the Kanchenjunga National Park and surrounded by abundant greenery, the beautiful village of Yuksom has immense historical, religious and cultural significance.

 It was the first capital of Sikkim’s ancient kingdom and the site of the coronation throne of the state’s first Chogyal.
 Our curated plan for the Goecha La trip includes an exciting exploration of this tiny hamlet.

 Before starting our trekking expedition, we also head out for a short and scenic warm-up hike here to the Dubdi top, the oldest Monastery in Sikkim.

 TRAVEL REVIEWS AND TESTIMONIALS

 For Trip Booking, Costs and More Details, Please Contact Us:

 A personalized itinerary can be crafted based on your group’s interests, expectations, and preferred dates and time duration.
-For tailoring a suitable Goecha La/Sikkim trip plan just for you, please call/Whatsapp on +91 8951064013 or mail us at email@example.com
+For tailoring a suitable Goecha La Trek or the shorter Dzongri Trek plan just for you, please Call/Whatsapp on +91 8951064013 or mail us at email@example.com